 The Future of Payer-Provider Credentialing

-As healthcare continues evolving, several emerging trends will reshape credentialing processes:
+Several emerging trends will reshape credentialing processes:

 - Continuous Credentialing Models: Moving beyond periodic recredentialing cycles toward real-time monitoring of provider qualifications and performance metrics.